AROW: V2X-based Automated Right-of-Way Algorithm for Cooperative Intersection Management

 \subsection{Stage $3_1$ $(S3_1)$ - Turn Scheduling}

 HV can arrive in $S3_1$ from either the parent stage $S2_2$ or $SW$.
-The details of switching from the former parent stage are explained later under the subsection of $SW$.
-In the case of parent stage $S2_2$, if the HV receives ACK2 signal from all CAVs in $V_P$ after its selection as $V_{arb}$, HV moves into $S3_1$ while the other CAVs in $V_P$ move to $S3_2$.
-This is the stage where the HV as $V_{arb}$ assigns turns to all CAVs in $V_P$ to cross the SC-I based on a fixed pre-configured heuristic $H_2$.
+The details of switching from the latter parent stage are explained later under the subsection of $SW$.
+In the case of parent stage $S2_2$, if the HV receives ACK2 signal from all CAVs in $V_P$ after its selection as $v_{arb}$, HV moves into $S3_1$ while the other CAVs in $V_P$ move to $S3_2$.
+This is the stage where the HV as $v_{arb}$ assigns turns to all CAVs in $V_P$ to cross the SC-I based on a fixed pre-configured heuristic $H_2$.
 Figure \ref{fig:arow_s31} shows an example of AROW in this stage.
-The main goal behind choosing any heuristic is to ensure that different turns are assigned to each CAV and that there is no duplication.
-The heuristic $H_2$ used for this study is defined as follows: \begin{itemize} \item $H_2$: $V_{arb}$ assigns turns based on the arrival timestamp of every CAV in $V_P$ and prioritizes CAVs that arrived earlier at the SC-I. In the situation where more than one CAV carries identical arrival timestamp, $V_{arb}$ can randomly assign turns among them. \end{itemize} As it can be observed in $H_2$ description, the tie-breaking is performed by random selection.
+The main goal behind choosing any heuristic is to ensure that distinct turns are assigned to each CAV and that there is no duplication.
+The heuristic $H_2$ used for this study is defined as follows: \begin{itemize} \item $H_2$: $v_{arb}$ assigns turns based on the arrival timestamp of every CAV in $V_P$ and prioritizes CAVs that arrived earlier at the SC-I. In the situation where more than one CAV carries identical arrival timestamp, $v_{arb}$ can randomly assign turns among them. \end{itemize} As it can be observed in $H_2$ description, the tie-breaking is performed by random selection.
 Based on user preference, it can be changed to some other heuristic too.
 For instance, the tie-breaking rules can also be governed by using the unique CAV identification numbers as done for $H_1$.
 It should be noted that this notion furthers the proposed argument that AROW can incorporate any heuristic $H_2$ for turn-assignment as per user preferences, as long as all CAVs contain this same heuristic.